Will I be sick a lot after the gastric band operation?

 Adjustments are carried out in the main Mandurah Rooms and at the Mount Hospital Rooms, appointments are required.
-Local anaesthesia may or may not be needed.
+Local anaesthesia may or may not be needed depending on the patient.
 A fine needle is passed through the skin into the access port to add or subtract saline.
 This process most often takes only a few minutes.
-Most patients say it is nearly painless.
+Most patients say it is nearly painless.*

 Do I have to be careful with the access port just underneath my skin?